lievshynam-source/JobRadar.-Agent-Powered-SaaS-for-Job-Seekers/README.md

 | **Claude + Cursor** | UI iteration, front-end prototyping, interactive prototype support |

-This project was built through a human-led AI workflow designed to simulate early product collaboration across product logic, UX structure, UI iteration, and code-backed prototyping.
+This project was built through a Human–AI triad workflow designed to simulate early product collaboration across product logic, UX structure, UI iteration, and code-backed prototyping.

 The setup included brainstorming, challenging assumptions, resolving disagreements, separating responsibilities, and calibrating each AI tool until it passed the team-fit test.
 Each “team member” had a role, a voice, and a clear layer of responsibility.